infinum/dotnet-handbook/Best practices/Design patterns/Behavioral patterns.md

 Template method pattern is all about encapsulating an algorithm.
 It defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

-The template method defines sequence of steps, each represented by a method.
+The template method defines a sequence of steps, each represented by a method.
 Concrete methods already have some default implementation, but still can be overridden if needed, while abstract methods must be implemented by every subclass.
-There is also a hook, which is an concrete method with an empty body.
+There is also a hook, which is a concrete method with an empty body.
 A template method would work even if a hook isn’t overridden.
 Usually, hooks are placed before and after crucial steps of algorithms, providing subclasses with additional extension points for an algorithm.

 ```c#
 abstract class Worker